 Jalapeño peppers will often develop small white lines along the pepper’s skin during ripening.
 They appear as cracks, but are actually scars from the peppers growing quicker than the skin.
 When the skin breaks, the pepper heals and forms these lines.

-This is completely normal and is known as “corking” to seasoned pepper growers.
-It is actually a desirable characteristic and often indicates a pepper is mature and ripe.
+This is completely normal and is known as “corking” to seasoned growers.
+It is actually a desirable characteristic (to some) and often indicates a pepper is nearing maturity.

 One myth regarding these striation marks is that they mean the pepper is spicier.
 This is not true, although a more mature pepper is usually hotter than an under-ripened pod.

 How can you tell when jalapeños are ripe?